pglevy/sms-com/5ws.md

 ## How will this work?

  - We're not focusing on completing a book.
 We're completing a goal that has meaning to you.
- - We're not doing a 30-minute lesson a week format, but rather a 3-month intensive package project with a weekly 45-minute online meeting and offline ongoing conversations, focused assignments and check-ins throughout the week.
+ - We're not doing a 30-minute lesson a week format, but rather a 3-month intensive package project for your goal, a weekly 45-minute online meeting and offline ongoing conversations, focused assignments and check-ins throughout the week.
- -
+ - I'm not interested in teaching an individual who is not driven by their own interest, because I only wa

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3ODE3NDE2MCwtODgzMzM0MDE2LC0yMD
+eyJoaXN0b3J5IjpbLTE3NzkzOTEyNzcsLTg4MzMzNDAxNiwtMj
-g4NzQ2NjEyXX0=
+A4ODc0NjYxMl19
 -->